Dr. Sharon Yadin

 • The Association for Education in Journalism and Mass Communication (AEJMC) Harry W. Stonecipher Award for Distinguished Research on Media Law and Policy (finalist)

-• Featured in Legal Theory Blog and Yale’s Notice & Comment blog
+• Featured in the Legal Theory Blog and Yale’s Notice & Comment blog

 Saving Lives Through Shaming, 9 Harvard Business Law Review Online 57 (2019)